eduardo-santos/react-native-github-client-graphql/README.md

 The main project libraries are `graphql`, `apollo-boost`, `react-apollo`, `React Navigation`, and `Jest`.
 The redux content of the project is used only to help interact with the [Github v3 REST API](https://developer.github.com/v3/) to fetch the login authentication call.

+As mentioned in the login screen footer text, this app will not use and share any user information (email, password, profile information and etc).
+The only purpose of the project is to test and integrate the react native with the new Github GraphQL API.

 ## Run The Project
 Clone this repository and run the command:
 ```shell